Midwest Music Summit: 2001

 In its first year, the festival featured 100 bands.

 2005

-2005 marked a unique year for Midwest Music Summit, as it took over Indianapolis along with NAMM summer session.
+2005 marked a unique year for Midwest Music Summit, as it took over Indianapolis along with the NAMM Summer Session.
 The festival took place July 22–24 and featured over 250 bands.
 The festival was attended by over 16,000 people.

 2006

 The festival took place August 10–12 and featured 342 bands on 20 stages.
 Unlike 2005, the festival only took place in Broad Ripple venues, with no events downtown.
 The lineup was diverse, with rock, hip-hop, country, and indie rock bands performing.
 It also featured more nationally recognized acts than in previous years.